21 Life Hacks To Help You Breeze Through the Apocalypse (or at Least the Next Power Outage)

 - Practice portion control.
 Our portion sizes and waistlines are getting bigger.
-Use smaller plates and let people ask for extra’s if they are still hungry.
+Use smaller plates and let people ask for extras if they are still hungry.
 In a crisis, those who do the most work get the most food as they are using more energy for the good of the family/survival group.

 - Get some sun on your skin every day – even in winter.
-Sunlight synthesises vitamin D in our bodies which in turn strengthens teeth and bones in older individuals and assists with tooth and bone formation in children, and it can also improve your state of mind.
+Sunlight synthesizes vitamin D in our bodies which in turn strengthens teeth and bones in older individuals and assists with tooth and bone formation in children, and it can also improve your state of mind.
 It’s a free source of health and happiness.

 - Practice good hand hygiene at all times.
 This is the single most effective infection control method you can employ.
 Teach children from day one the importance of hand washing.
-If you don’t have water for any reason use baby wipes and alcohol gel.
+If you don’t have water for some reason use baby wipes and alcohol gel.

 - Fill empty drinking water bottles with water and freeze them.
 Full freezers cost less to run and take longer to thaw during a power outage.
 The frozen bottles work great as coolers in packed lunches and picnic baskets and you get a cold drink thrown in.

 - Make a plant waterer from trash.
 Make two small slits in the cap of larger water bottles, fill and ‘plant’ cap down in a hole between plants.
 The plant roots stay moist and nothing is lost to evaporation in hot weather.